samhinshaw/blog/_posts/2017-09-13_ligatures.md

 ## Background

 What a busy week!
 On Monday, I started using Visual Studio Code, replacing my previous text editor of choice, Atom.
 As it turns out, Wes Bos of the [Syntax Podcast](https://syntax.fm/) ([@WesBos](https://twitter.com/wesbos)) is doing the same right now.
-I learned about ligature implementation in programming fonts [via his twitter](https://twitter.com/kiliman/status/907709797193134082) yesterday.
+I learned about <span class="hover-text" title="from Latin: ligatus, 'bound'">ligature</span> implementation in programming fonts [via his twitter](https://twitter.com/kiliman/status/907709797193134082) yesterday.
 Then today, I saw a [blog post](https://blog.rstudio.com/2017/09/13/rstudio-v1.1---the-little-things/) about some of the smaller features implemented in RStudio 1.1, and, of course, ligature support was added!

 Perhaps the most compelling reasons for me to check this out was the beautiful new assignment operator in R.
 ```r